antarctica/ops-data-store/README.md

 **Note:** This section is a work in progress and may be restructured.

+Connection details for any resources created should be stored in the MAGIC 1Password shared vault.

 ### Microsoft Azure

 - create app registration with the required permissions